AmadeusITGroup/otter/packages/@o3r/configuration/README.md

 ## Description

-This module contains configuration related features (CMS compatibility, Configuration override, store and debugging) It comes with an integrated ng builder to help you generate configurations supporting the Otter CMS integration.
+This module contains configuration-related features (CMS compatibility, configuration override, store and debugging).
+It comes with an integrated ng builder to help you generate configurations supporting the Otter CMS integration.

 ## How to install